-If the agreement offer is accepted by the provider, the provider provisions the service and exposes status information on quarantee compliance to the user.
+If the agreement offer is accepted by the provider, the provider provisions the service and exposes status information on guarantee compliance to the user.
+If not, the offer is rejected, and the customer may create a new offer with different desired service levels.